 Again, ReGain is just a platform to connect couples with the help they need.
 You’d need to ask your actual counselor whether or not they work with insurance companies.

 The bottom line: The path of true love rarely does run smooth.
 Each person can bring baggage or bad habits into a relationship.
 We may not even recognize that we’re doing it!

 With a little professional help, it’s possible to make our relationships stronger and more fulfilling.
-Sign up at Regain and take advantage of that free first week.

 6. 7 Cups

 7 Cups was originally named “7 Cups of Tea,” referring to a Chinese poem that celebrates tea as means to tranquility.
 7 Cups is unique among online therapy sites:

 7 Cups offers free 24/7 connections with “active listeners” as well as paid online treatment with licensed professional therapists for $150/month.